 Topping and FIMing both have the same basic idea, namely to encourage the plant to grow several colas instead of just one, main cola.
 They achieve it in different ways.
 With topping, the top of the plant’s main stem is completely removed when it is a seedling.
 With FIMing, it is only shaved.
 Although FIMing is, technically, the better option since it is less stress for the plant, in practice, unless you get it absolutely right, it is more likely to fail.

-Manifolding is essentially a variation on topping and the difference is that you top the plant twice.
-So that it forms a sort of candelabra shape.
-The advantage of manifolding is that it can supercharge your yield.
-As buds will grow bigger and longer as well as more uniformly.
+Manifolding is essentially a variation on topping with the main difference being that you top the plant twice so that it forms a candelabra shape.
+The advantage of manifolding is that it can supercharge your yield encouraging buds to grow bigger and longer as well as more uniformly.
 The disadvantages of manifolding is that if you get it wrong, it can really damage your plant.
 But if you get it right, you can still expect it to add significantly to your grow time.
 As in at least one week, maybe up to two.

 Again manifolding is a high stress technique and so it is not well suited to autoflowering cannabis strains due to their shorter life cycles.

 Defoliation is another “handle-with-care” strategy.
 The basic idea is simple enough, you remove the fan leaves to give the growing buds the maximum exposure to light.
 The key is to do this at the right time and to the right degree.
 You only defoliate right before the switch to the flowering stage.
 And once or twice during the flowering stretch period, when the plant is undergoing its most rapid growth.